bcgov/bcrs-shared-components/README.md

 npm run storybook
 ```

+**NOTE: rebuilding Storybook will delete file `.nojekyll`.
+Do not commit this change, ie, restore this file.**

 Storybook should open in your browser (and will auto-rebuild on code changes).

 Note: GitHub Pages are used to serve the Storybook app folder.
 As this requires a developer to